 In December 2017, The Alpha Project’s Bridge Shelter opened in downtown San Diego, providing transitional housing for 324 single, adult men and women.
-This is the first of three bridge shelters in San Diego – the second bridge shelter (17th and Imperial) is managed by Father Joe’s Village for families, and the third (Veterans Village of San Diego) is managed by Vets for veterans.
+This is the first of three bridge shelters in San Diego – the second bridge shelter in Midway District has since closed (capacity replaced with permanent housing facilities), and the third facility, originally managed by Father Joe’s Villages for families at 14th and Commercial, was relocated to 17th & Imperial (two blocks away), now managed by Veterans Village of San Diego (VVSD) and serving veterans experiencing homelessness.

-- In mid-2017, San Diego yet again made national news with the Hepatitis A outbreak that killed 20 people, and sickened hundreds of others — two-thirds of which were homeless, illicit drug-users, or both (source).
+- In mid-2017, the Hepatitis A outbreak killed 20 people, and sickened hundreds of others — two-thirds of which were homeless — becoming national news (source).

-Mission: Provide an alternative to encampments to help move people off the streets, through bridge housing facilities, and into long-term housing.
+Mission: Quickly provide an alternative to encampments to help move people off the streets, through bridge housing facilities, and into long-term housing.

-- Late in 2016, Seidler and Shea’s group met with Dr. James Harris III, president of the University of San Diego, to discuss developing a “Best in Class” model based upon successful homeless solutions in other U.S. cities, specifically: Houston, Phoenix, and Salt Lake City.
+- Late in 2016, local philanthropists Peter Seidler and Dan Shea, among others, met with Dr. James Harris III, president of the University of San Diego, to discuss developing a “Best in Class” model based upon successful homeless solutions in other U.S. cities, specifically: Houston, Phoenix, and Salt Lake City.
 The team concluded that no practical endeavor concerning the homeless will work without an integrated approach to the issue.
 Chief among the integrated approach included 1) Full utilization of the Coordinated Entry System (CES); 2) a needs assessment component; 3) triage resources; and 4) full utilization of the Homeless Management Information System (HMIS).

 Owner: Land is a vacated, dead-end street, located adjacent to The San Diego Metropolitan Transit System’s SANDAG service center, alongside the rail yard.